Top 6 Panama Residency Programs

-- A number of countries are building these easy visa and tax free zones for small businesses.
-For example, see How to Move Your Business to Cayman Islands.
+- A number of countries are building these easy visa and tax-free zones for small businesses.
+For example, see How to Move Your Business to the Cayman Islands.

 This program requires a minimum investment of $80,000 in a reforestation project certified by the government.
 It also requires a minimum of five hectares of titled land.
 This is the best “go green” option for your second residency.

 If you’re going to start a business in the country, and you’re not from a “friendly” nation, then I suggest the Panama Business Investor Visa.
 Set up a corporation with $160,000 of paid-in capital, and you get a temporary residency permit.
 Operate the business for two years and you will earn permanent residency status.

 There are no minimum numbers of employees required for this visa.
 So, you can be the only employee of your company.
 However, you should be conducting some type of business.
 This program is for active businesses, not holding companies or passive investments.